On the representability of actions of unital algebras: Introduction

+We then study in \Cref{SecMain} the representability of actions of unital algebras in any operadic, action accessible, unit-closed variety $\V$.
+Using the construction of the external weak actor $\E(X)$ of an algebra $X$ of $\V$, we prove that the canonical partial algebra homomorphism $\Inn \colon X \to \E(X)$, defined by $\Inn(x) = (L_x,R_x)$, where $L_x$ and $R_x$ denote the left and right multiplications by $x$, is an isomorphism if and only if~$X$ is unital.
+In \Cref{final_thm}, the main result of this article, we prove that the ideally exact category $\V_1$ of unital algebras in $\V$ is action representable, and the actor of a unital algebra $X$ is $X$ itself.
+This result implies that, in particular, the categories of unital alternative, unital associative, and unital commutative associative algebras are action representable, and highlights a contrast with the non-unital case, where action representability is a highly restrictive property, essentially characterising the variety of Lie algebras~\cite{Tim}.

-The aim of this paper is to study the representability of actions within the setting of categories of unitary non-associative algebras.
-Using on the construction of the external weak actor, we prove that the categories of unitary (commutative) associative algebras and that of unitary alternative algebras are action representable, with the actor of each object $X$ being isomorphic to $X$ itself.
-The study is then extended to the categories of unitary (commutative) Poisson algebras, where we employ the explicit construction of the universal strict general actor given in~\cite{CigoliManciniMetere}).
-While the question of whether the category of Poisson algebras has weakly representable actions remains open, we establish that its subcategories of unitary (commutative) Poisson algebras satisfy this condition.
+Finally, in \Cref{SecPois} we study the representability of actions of the categories $\Pois_1$ and $\CPois_1$ of unital Poisson algebras and unital commutative Poisson algebras.
+Here we employ the explicit construction of the universal strict general actor given in~\cite{CigoliManciniMetere}.
+While it remains open whether the category of (all) Poisson algebras has weakly representable actions, we prove that the ideally exact categories $\Pois_1$ and $\CPois_1$ are action representable, and that the actor of a unital (commutative) Poisson algebra $X$ is isomorphic to $X$ itself.